 The fine schedule applies equally to faculty, staff and students.
 Students who fail to remit fines will have their registration and transcripts withheld.
 Staff and faculty who fail to remit fines will have the matter referred to their supervisor or department chairperson.
 Failure to remit fines may also result in the loss of parking privileges.

 Violators with permits accruing three (3) violations may have their campus parking privilege revoked.
-The permit fee will not be refunded.
-Vehicles with no valid permit accruing three (3) violations will be classified as habitual and subject to a $30 fine and towing of vehicle at owner’s expense.
-The minimum towing fee is $125 plus outstanding parking tickets.
+The registration fee will not be refunded.
+All violators accruing three (3) violations will be classified as habitual and subject to a $30 fine and towing of the vehicle at the owner’s expense.

 Loss of Parking Privileges

 Repeated violation of University parking policy may result in revocation of the privilege to park on campus.
 Repeat offender records will be presented to the Parking Review Board for final adjudication.

 Parking Regulations | Parking | University Police Department

 The appeals process is open to students, employees and visitors.

 To be considered, the appeal must be in written form and submitted within three business days of the issuance of the parking violation notice.
 Payment must accompany the appeal.
 Traffic violations are not eligible for appeal.